Kenyan police: Key suspect in Italian's kidnapping arrested

-NAIROBI, Kenya (AP) — Kenyan police officials say they have detained the man they believe to be responsible for the kidnapping of an Italian volunteer.
+NAIROBI, Kenya (AP) — Kenyan police officials on Tuesday said they have detained the man they believe to be responsible for the kidnapping of an Italian volunteer.

-Two senior officials tell The Associated Press that the man was detained Monday evening in Tana River county.
-The officials spoke on condition of anonymity because they were not authorized to speak about the issue to reporters.
+The suspect, identified as Ibrahim Omar Adan, was arrested in Bangali town in Tana county on Monday, said James Akoru, a senior police official based at the Kenyan coast.

+Police had offered a $10,000 reward for Adan, who they described as armed and dangerous.

 At least three gunmen carried out the Nov.
 20 attack in which 23-year-old Italian Silvia Costanza Romano was kidnapped from a coastal community.
 Five other people, including children, were wounded.